Corrade::TestSuite::Tester class

 \[ \begin{array}{rcl} \bar{x} & = & \dfrac{1}{N} \sum\limits_{i=1}^N x_i \\ \\ \sigma_x & = & \sqrt{\dfrac{1}{N-1} \sum\limits_{i=1}^N \left( x_i - \bar{x} \right)^2} \end{array} \]

 Different benchmark type have different units.
 Depending on value magnitude, larger units may be used as documented in BenchmarkUnits.
 For easier visual recognition of the values, by default the sample standard deviation is colored yellow if it is larger than 5% of the absolute value of the mean and red if it is larger than 25% of the absolute value of the mean.
 This can be overridden on the command-line via --benchmark-yellow and --benchmark-red.
+See Mitigating noise in CPU benchmark results below for various ways of achieving more stable results.

 It's possible to have instanced benchmarks as well, see addInstancedBenchmarks().